alexszeliga/alexszeliga.com/content/markdown/blog/one-age-old-debate-solved/index.md

 But it was a PC, because of my context...also because I could never afford a Mac.
 #### Okay, but 2020 tho?
 You're damn right it is.
-It's 2020 and Apple has [announced](https://www.apple.com/newsroom/2020/06/apple-announces-mac-transition-to-apple-silicon/) that it's going to use it's own ARM based silicon.
+It's 2020 and Apple has [announced](https://www.apple.com/newsroom/2020/06/apple-announces-mac-transition-to-apple-silicon/) that it's going to use it's own silicon.

 ![No!](./ZDS4.gif)